Project 2: CS 61A Autocorrected Typing Software

 Problem 3 (2 pts)

-A word in this context is any sequence of characters separated from other words by whitespace, so treat "dog;" as a single word.
+A word in this context is any sequence of characters separated from other words by whitespace.
+Therefore, treat sequences like "dog;" as a single word.

 If typed is longer than source, then the extra words in typed that have no corresponding word in source are all incorrect.